Frequently Asked Questions

 HOW DO I MAKE A BOOKING?

-You can contact me by phone or text and I will call you back.
-PH: 028 414 7935.
-You can also email me on email@example.com.
+To make a booking you can contact me by phone or text me on 028 414 7935 and I will call you back when I am free.
+Alternatively, you can email me at firstname.lastname@example.org.

 HOW MANY SESSIONS WILL I NEED TO ATTEND?